 - *If you are a first-generation college student you must submit your signed parent document which can be found on the Application Form

 Once applications have been received, a committee will begin to review completed applications meeting the application requirements.
-Qualified applicants who have compelling applications will be invited for a professional interview in February of 2018.
+Qualified applicants who have compelling applications will be invited for a professional interview in February.
 After interviews have been completed, seven (7) new scholars will be chosen to represent the new cohort.
 Applications are not being accepted at this time.
 Applications for the 2020-2021 Cohort will become avaliable at the end of 2019.

 If you have any questions please do not hesitate to contact us via email at: email@example.com or feel free to contact us via telephone at 651-962-5960.